 Jim Jordan, four other Republicans chosen by House Minority Leader Kevin McCarthy to serve on panel investigating Jan.
-6 riots
+6 riot

 McCarthy alerted House Republicans a few days ago that he had chosen the five lawmakers to serve on the committee, according to two people familiar with the events.

-McCarthy told reporters Monday that he made his choices by looking across the House Republican conference and picking members from an array of viewpoints and committee jurisdictions.
+McCarthy told reporters Monday that he made his choices by looking across the House Republican Conference and picking members from an array of viewpoints and committee jurisdictions.

-Davis, for example, serves as ranking member of the House Administration Committee, which has already held hearings investigating the security failures that led to Jan.
-6. Meanwhile, the minority leader applauded the leadership of Nehls, a former sheriff from Texas, as he helped police blocking insurrectionists from entering the House chamber.
+Davis, for example, serves as the ranking Republican on the House Administration Committee, which has already held hearings investigating the security failures that led to the Jan.
+6 riot.
+Meanwhile, the minority leader applauded the leadership of Nehls, a former sheriff from Texas, for helping police block rioters from entering the House chamber.

 All five of McCarthy’s chosen lawmakers voted against impeaching Trump after the attack on the Capitol, and three of them — Jordan, Banks and Nehls — voted to overturn the results of the November election.